-Climate change is the greatest threat humanity has ever faced and the mobile industry has a big part to play in fighting this global crisis.
+Climate change is one of the greatest threat humanity has ever faced and the mobile industry has a big part to play in fighting this global crisis.

-Mobile technology has the powerful and unique ability to support climate action across wider industries through digitisation.
-This enables other sectors to reduce their own Greenhouse Gas Emissions (GHG).
-Expanding smart solutions and renewable solar energies are replacing traditional resources on a global scale.
-Significant impact has already been made across an array of sectors, including transport, agriculture and smart cities.
+- Mobile technology has a powerful and unique ability to support climate action across wider industries through digitisation, with significant impact already being made across an array of sectors, including transport, agriculture and smart cities.

 The GSMA works with mobile operators in collaboration with partners and international organisations on global climate action solutions.
 To get involved contact us firstname.lastname@example.org